vonhoff/CsTilenginePure/README.md

 # CsTilenginePure
-A pure port of the C headers in [Tilengine](https://github.com/megamarc/Tilengine).
+CsTilenginePure is a pure port of the C headers in [Tilengine](https://github.com/megamarc/Tilengine).
 The naming of the library is identical to that of the C library, with little to no consideration for the appropriate C# style.
 Everything is as close to the C version as is technically possible.

 ## Contents
 * */CsTilengine/src* directory contains the single `Tilengine.cs` module with the binding itself